BenMullan/DocScript/ReadMe.md

 - **Take a look at the [§DocScript Sample Programs](https://github.com/BenMullan/DocScript/tree/master/_Resources/SamplePrograms/)** to see some of the cool [Multimedia](https://github.com/BenMullan/DocScript/blob/master/_Resources/SamplePrograms/PlayWav.DS), [Networking](https://github.com/BenMullan/DocScript/blob/master/_Resources/SamplePrograms/Curl.DS), and [Data-Processing](https://github.com/BenMullan/DocScript/blob/master/_Resources/SamplePrograms/LambdaWhere.DS) abilities of the language...

 <br/>To download the *very latest* (pre-release-candidate) version of DocScript, click [here](https://github.com/BenMullan/DocScript/raw/master/DSSetup/Release/DSSetup.msi).
+<br/><br/><br/>

 # DS-Pipelining
-...is a stand-out pedagogical feature of DocScript, permitting each interpretation stage to be performed separately, and linked to other stages in a pipeline like this:
+...allows each interpretation stage to be performed separately, and linked to other stages in a pipeline - like this:
 ```
 GetText Hello.DS | DSParse | DSLex | DSExec
 ```